Western Caspian University: Laboratories and centres

 Western Caspian University is provided with modern, progressive laboratories and research centres.

 Physics and Electronics Laboratory – creates an opportunity for students to carry out fundamental scientific calculations, extend and enhance their knowledge and application of the fundamentals of electronics and the laws of physics.

 The main aim of laboratory research is to facilitate understanding of the importance of knowledge in physics through real experiments carried out by appropriate instruments and equipment, as well as to make students aware of the necessary methods and means to carry out research in physics.

 The Geomathic Centre is a unique centre at the university.
 The establishment of the centre aims to provide students with necessary software and technical skills for gathering information on Geoscience.
-Such laboratories were initially created at the end of the XX century, as there was a great demand for geoinformation.
+Such laboratories were initially created in the late 20th century, as there was a great demand for geoinformation.
 Meeting increasing demands for geographic information is possible only through integration of new technological opportunities for conducting traditional field-research activities.
 Geomathic centres ensure such kind of integration; they play a key role in conducting scientific-research activities in geographic information systems, distance space-air research, geodesy and mapping, photogrammetry, environment protection.

 The university's Centre of Information Technologies is provided with equipment and computers.
 There is a 3D printer at the centre.
 Students are able to print items prepared in various formats.

 The Science and Innovation Centre successfully implemented several projects in application of scientific and educational innovations.

 The mission of the Confucius Centre at Western Caspian University is the promotion of Chinese language and Culture, as well as the development of cultural relations between China and Azerbaijan.

 The Language Centre created at Western Caspian University aims to introduce fundamental changes in the teaching and learning process of foreign languages.
 Conceptually, it has the following format: